A wedge product theorem of compensated compactness theory with critical exponents on Riemannian manifolds: Introduction

 Our proof of Theorem~\ref{thm: endpoint} follows the strategies in \cite[\S 3]{bcm}, for which more delicate analysis for endpoint Sobolev embeddings are needed.
 Key tools include the endpoint estimates for elliptic systems \emph{\`{a} la} Bourgain--Brezis \cite{bb04} and Brezis--Van Schaftingen \cite{bv}.

-The two endpoint critical div-curl lemmas by Briane--Casado-D\'{i}az--Murat --- \cite[Theorems~3.1 and 4.1]{bcm} --- formulated and proved in rather different ways in \cite{bcm}, are generalised to the wedge product Theorem~\ref{thm: endpoint} in a unified manner.
-This is because in our formulation, as in Robbin--Rogers--Temple \cite{key1}, the asymmetry between divergence and curl is circumvented by the exploitation of the wedge product, which is instead (super)symmetric.
+The two endpoint critical div-curl lemmas by Briane--Casado-D\'{i}az--Murat \cite[Theorems~3.1 and 4.1]{bcm}, which were formulated and proved in rather different ways in \cite{bcm}, are generalised to the wedge product Theorem~\ref{thm: endpoint} in a unified manner.
+This is because our formulation, as per Robbin--Rogers--Temple \cite{key1}, circumvents the asymmetry between divergence and curl by way of exploiting of the instead (super)symmetric wedge product.

+\begin{remark} All the results in this paper remain valid if we drop the compactness assumption of $(X,g)$ and, meanwhile, change all the relevant function spaces $\mathcal{X}$ into the local spaces $\mathcal{X}_{\rm loc}$. \end{remark}

 In the final section \S\ref{sec: isom imm} of this paper, we apply the theoretical results established in previous sections to study the weak continuity of the compatibility equations for curvatures --- named after Gauss, Codazzi(--Mainardi), and Ricci --- of isometric immersions of Riemannian manifolds with extrinsic geometry of $L^p$-regularity.